 Immigrants to the United States who obtained conditional permanent resident status through marriage can use an I-751 petition to remove conditions on residence.

-To help you better understand how to remove conditions with an I-751 waiver, our Los Angeles, California immigration lawyers discuss, below:
+To help you better understand how to remove conditions with an I-751 waiver, our California immigration lawyers discuss, below:

 - 1. Who can use Form I-751?

 - 2. Do I need to file jointly with my spouse?

 - 3. Where to file an I-751 petition

 - 4. When should I file for a I-751 waiver?